meairey/crispy-bassoon/README.md

 The data are included in the `.gitignore`.
 Please contact `ma2276@cornell.edu` with questions about data availability.
 We are happy to share cleaned data.

-## Repository structure

-The `Analysis` folder contains the `.R` script for generating changepoints and regressions.
-The data that goes into this script is generated in the `Data` folder in the file `data_processing` script and uses functions as created in the `Function_Source_Files` folder.
-Graphics for the manuscript are kept in the `Figures_Tables` folder.
-Please see Detmer et al., in review for more information on sampling and history of the project.